 The conference will be held in Melbourne jointly with the Australian Defence Operations Research Symposium (DORS).

 For the 2018 ASOR/DORS Conference, we welcome papers in all areas of Operations Research, including, but not limited to, data analytics, decision analysis, mathematical programming, optimisation, scheduling, simulation, and stochastic models, applied to defense, transportation, risk analysis, project management, artificial intelligence, telecommunications and others.

-The conference includes two types of submissions: Extended Abstracts and Full-Papers.
-Each extended abstract will be refereed by at least two members of the organizing committee.
-All full papers will also be refereed by at least two members of the program committee.
+The conference includes two types of submissions: Extended Abstracts and Full Papers.
+Each extended abstract and full paper will be refereed by at least two members of the organising committee.
 All extended abstracts will be published on the conference CD, and full papers will be published by Springer.